March 6, 2007

 About the sound holdings at the National Archives

 These two recordings are part of the National Archives’ audiovisual collection, one of the world’s largest.
 There are more than 360,000 unique reels of film, 225,000 sound recordings, and a rapidly growing collection of more than 110,000 videotapes.
 The films are primarily nonfiction and consist of edited and unedited footage, documentaries, newsreels, news film, instructional films, screen magazines, combat films, research and development test films, and other formats.
 The sound recordings consist of voice recordings of speeches, interviews, press conferences, interrogations, proceedings, meetings, radio news, and documentaries.
 Video recordings consist of television news programs; telecast proceedings of the U.S. Congress; agency information programs; public service spots; press conferences; meetings; interviews of federal officials; edited programs and unedited video footage of historical events.

 About the National Archives

 The National Archives and Records Administration is a Federal agency that serves American democracy by safeguarding and preserving the records of our government, ensuring that the people can discover, use, and learn from this documentary heritage.
 It supports democracy, promotes civic education, and facilitates historical understanding of our national experience.
 Every subject relating to American history is covered in the nine billion pages, the millions of photographs, maps and electronic records and the thousands of motion pictures and audio recordings that are available to the public at the National Archives nationwide.
 The National Archives maintains 13 regional archives and 11 Presidential libraries nationwide.

 For more information about the National Archives motion picture, sound and video holdings, contact Charles DeArman of the Special Media Archives Services Division at 301-837-3520.
-Or visit our web site to search the Archival Research Catalog (ARC).
+Or visit our web site to search the Online Catalog.

 # # #